|

 (12.4 lime juice) Is this and acid or a base?
 Then explain why.

-3. Why do we need to know is something is an acid or a base from
+3. Why do we need to know is something is an acid or a base from the pH scale?

-4. Why is it important to understand the difference between acid,
+4. Why is it important to understand the difference between acid, neutral or base

 when it comes to rain?